Aestor/FumagalliGrottiGullo/README.md

 Copy and Paste commands from the file _"sql_entries"_ that is accessible in the folder _Implementation_.

 ### Database entries
-If you created the database using the command line, there will already be an existing user to access the site, with the email "test@polimi.it" and the password "password".
-If you used MySQL Workbench you can import the database entries right-clicking the tables in the left bar of MySQL Workbench, in "SCHEMAS > travlendar > Tables", and clicking "Table Data Import Wizard".
-Then select the .cvs files in the "database" folder.
+If you created the database using the command line, there will already be an existing user to access the site, with the email "test@polimi.it" and the password "password". <br>
+If you have used MySQL Workbench, you can import the database entries right-clicking the tables in the left bar of MySQL Workbench, in "SCHEMAS > travlendar > Tables", and clicking "Table Data Import Wizard". <br>
+Then, select the .cvs files in the "database" folder.
 You should repeat this procedure for the tables "users", "user_settings" and "events".

 ### Configure JDBC
 To access the database, the application reads the information in the file src/main/resources/application.properties.
 By default, the application tries to connect to localhost:3306 with username "admin" and password "root", which are the standard settings of MySQL Workbench.